adarshjha12/igotmessage-app/README.md

 IGotMessage app link- https://igotmessage-app-frontend.vercel.app/

-IGotMessage is a fully-featured social media app built by me to showcase my full stack development skills.
+IGotMessage is a fully-featured next gen ai powered social media app built by me to showcase my full stack development skills.
 It includes core features like posts, stories, chats, video calls, and more — all designed to deliver a modern, interactive experience.

 # Cross-Platform Social Media App